-I love Asian-inspired dishes, and I especially like delicious, sticky, and sweet Hawaiian chicken.
+I love chicken dishes, and I especially like delicious, sticky, and sweet Hawaiian chicken.
 Tender chicken morsels are dusted with cornstarch and egg, pan-fried to crispy perfection, and baked in an incredibly delicious sauce made with pineapple juice, brown sugar, soy sauce, minced garlic, and a splash of sriracha to make it a bit spicy.

 This sauce is thickened with cornstarch, and it sticks to the chicken pieces to make the most amazing Hawaiian chicken recipe.

 The addition of red bell pepper and pineapple tidbits makes this dish complete.
 Add white rice, and you just found the best of the Hawaiian chicken recipes out there, or maybe live a little and serve it with my Easy Fried Rice Recipe.

 “The full recipe with ingredients can be found in the recipe card below.”